omegarhovega/nvidia-purchase-system/README.md

 ## Project Status

-As of March 10, 2025, the project has successfully implemented:
+As of April 8, 2025, the project has successfully implemented:

 1. Comprehensive product scanning functionality
 2. Automatic purchase initiation when products are available